Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 Under the `Units` tab, there are several options to place and manipulate units.

 ### 7.1 Placing Units
+Units can be placed on the map from the 4 menus in this tab:

 The game categorises all unit objects in the game into 4 categories, `Units`, `Buildings`, `Heroes`, `Others`.

 1. `Units` allows you to place down units that are most commonly seen in regular games.
 2. `Buildings` allows you to place down most of the different buildings in the game.
 3. `Heroes` allows you to place down the hero units used in campaigns and scenarios.
 4. `Others` these are miscellanious units that do not directly come under any of the above categories.

+By default, units are placed in a random rotation, however scrolling up/down before placing a unit allows you to fix its rotation to whichever rotation you want.
+To go back to placing in a random rotation, select another unit in the menu and then re select the unit for placement.

 Note: While placing these units, changing the player to Gaia will reveal additional hidden units like trees, mines, wolves and other units that only Gaia can own in normal games.
 There are additional units in the game that cannot be seen in the editor's lists even when using Gaia to place them.